ThatOhio/bingosim/README.md

 # bingosim
 Runs simulations to aid in planning OSRS bingo pathing

+This was written hastily just to satisfy my curiosity, this is some of the worse code I've written in years, so sorry for that.

 # Dummy data
 At time of writing, there are several tiles that have not been revealed so I have used data from previous bingos to fill these in.
 These tiles are the following:
 - Row 3 Easy